demiculus/demiculus.github.io/breaking.md

 25 Mar 2019 - First airchair [photo](https://www.instagram.com/p/Bvdt9CCgArM/)

+1 May 2019 - Today I realized I couldn't do chair and airchair bcs my chest is looking at the wrong direction It should be looking up.
+I need to stretch more.
+(Thanks bgirlcara)

 ### Scorpion

 12 Jan 2019 - First time my butt touches the wall on scorpion